 The proposed site has to be seen in the context of the Donegal Waste Management Plan, which was the subject of widespread public consultation, and adopted by the Council in 2000.

-This Plan identified the need for an additional 2 - 4 landfill facilities in Donegal, to provide secure long-term disposal for the County.
-It is also supported by a site selection study, undertaken by Donegal County Council, as to alternative sites, which is described further in Section 4 of the Environmental Impact Statement (EIS).
+This plan identified the need for an additional 2-4 landfill facilities in Donegal, to provide secure long term disposal for the County.
+A detailed site selection process was undertaken on this basis in accordance with the EPA's Draft Landfill Manual on Site Selection.
+Resulting from this it is proposed to construct a landfill site at Meenaboll.

-The proposed facility, which covers an area of 14.5 hectares, of which 4.5 hectares is for landfilling, would be developed and operated on a 'containment' basis, in accordance with the standards set out in Council Directive (1999/31/EC) on the Landfilling of Waste, otherwise known as the Landfill Directive.
+The proposed facility, which covers an area of 14.5 hectares, of which 4.5 hectares is for landfilling, would be developed and operated on a 'containment basis', in accordance with the standards set out in Council Directive (1999/31/EC) on the Landfilling of Waste, other wise known as the Landfill Directive.
 The remainder of the land will be utilised for site infrastructure, environmental monitoring and visual screening.

-The site, which will accept up to 24,000 tomes per annum, will be classified as a non-hazardous landfill to accept household, commercial and industrial wastes from within the County.
+The site, which will accept up to 24,000 tonnes per annum, will be classified as a non-hazardous landfill to accept household, commercial and industrial wastes from within the County.

-The landfill would be operational for 20 years, and along with the extension to Ballynacarrick landfill Site in South Donegal, represents an important stage in meeting the targets set out in the Waste Management Plan.
+The landfill would be operational for 20 years, and along with the extension to Ballynacarrick landfill site in South Donegal, represents an important stage in meeting the targets set out in the Waste Management Plan.